Application process

 This should take no more than two working days depending on the size and complexity of your application.
 If information is missing, we may ask you to supply it before your application is accepted for processing or to resubmit your application.

-When we have a complete application from you, we’ll advise you in writing that your application has been formally received for processing and the statutory timeframe will start.
+When we have a complete application from you, we’ll advise you in writing that your application has been formally received for processing and the statutory timeframe will start on the next working day.

 Processing your application